 If you don't have an account yet, start by logging in to Type Studio to create one.
 Go to typestudio.co and click on SignUp.
 Of course, there is always a free version of Type Studio that you can use while you test it out.
 After you’re registered, you can upload your video.
 Drag the video into Type Studio and drop it like you're clumsy!
 Just like this:

 We will then transcribe your video into text.
 Once the video is done being transcribed, you’ll find yourself in the editor itself.
 Since the automatic transcription is not at 100% accuracy at this point, you can easily correct the wrongly transcribed verbiage of your subtitles.
 Just double click on the wrong word and edit it.

-Once everything fits your liking, download the SRT file by just clicking on "Download SRT".
+Once everything fits your liking, download the SRT file by just clicking on "Export Text" and choose "Download .srt".

 After you have selected and uploaded the video, click on "Edit".

-Now you can add your SRT file to the video by clicking "Select Caption" and then selecting the file.
+Now you can add your SRT file to the video by clicking "Select Caption" and then selecting the file you downloaded from Type Studio.
 Make sure that the file name of the SRT file has the same name as your video.
 LinkedIn has recently had some problems with file names being different.